dvklopfenstein/goatools_simulation/README.md

 ![figure](doc/logs/fig_goea_rnd_100to000_004to124_N00100_00030_humoral_rsp.png)

 ### Abstract
+Simulations of various sizes of study gene lists with various percentages of genes which are enriched in _Humoral response_ are simulated.
+The results are analyzed to determine the percentages the _Humoral response_ genes recovered from thousands of gene ontology analyses.

+### Introduction
 Using GOATOOLS grouping, we find over 2,000 genes having immune functions.
-A subset of the immune genes is the 124 _Humoral Response_ genes, which are used as a background set of study genes from which to draw upon in simulations using study group sizes of 4, 16, 64, and 124 (all _Humoral Response_ genes).
+A subset of the immune genes is the 124 _Humoral Response_ genes, which are used as a background from which to draw upon for the study groups in the simulations.
+Study group sizes in the simulations include 4 genes, 16, 64, and all 124 _Humoral Response_ genes.

 The null hypotheses is the study genes are no different that the population genes.
 The population genes in the simulations are the set of all protein-coding mouse genes